 Philosophically, I identify strongly with existentialist thought.
 Religiously, I come from the Christian tradition and continue to work through this tradition in my evolving understanding of the Holy.
 As of 2016, I’ve been a proud member of and participant in the work of the Christian Church (Disciples of Christ).
-In July 2017, I started Mission 9:41, a project whose purpose is to get Christians to listen to and learn from those they’ve marginalized.
+I hold most of my beliefs loosely, though, and consider myself a humanist above all.

 I’m obsessed with coffee.
+I’ve been doing intermittent fasting (16/8 method) since September 2015.
 While I’m not on any strict diet, I try to eat both healthily (high protein and fiber, low refined carbs and sugars) and sustainably (very little meat).
-Finally, I’ve been doing intermittent fasting (16/8 method) since September 2015.
+I do have a weakness, though, for tacos, chocolate, and milkshakes.
+But hey, nobody’s perfect!

-I’m a huge basketball fan.
-I root for the University of Kentucky Wildcats (because it’s my alma mater) and the Cleveland Cavaliers (because I live in Cleveland), but I am more a fan of the game than I am any particular team.
-I don’t really follow any other sports.
-Just hoops.
+I’m a huge college basketball fan.
+I root for the University of Kentucky Wildcats (because it’s my alma mater), but I really just love the game in general.

 From 2010-2013, I worked in Internet marketing space: email marketing, social media, seo, content development, etc.